Trump teases Supreme Court pick, vows 'exceptional person will be chosen'

 Later Sunday, Trump tweeted that he was "[l]ooking forward to announcing my final decision on the United States Supreme Court Justice at 9:00pmE tomorrow night at the @WhiteHouse.
 An exceptional person will be chosen!"

-Sources tell Fox News that the White House has been preparing information materials on four potential nominees: appeals court judges Brett Kavanaugh, Raymond Kethledge, Amy Coney Barrett, and Thomas Hardiman.
+The Trump administration has been preparing information materials on four potential nominees: appeals court judges Brett Kavanaugh, Raymond Kethledge, Amy Coney Barrett, and Thomas Hardiman.

+Sources who talked to Trump Sunday morning tell Fox News that the president's top two choices are Kavanaugh and Hardiman, though a GOP source said late Sunday that Barrett still has a good chance of being the pick.

-Sources described Hardiman to Fox News on Friday as a "dark horse" candidate compared to the other three.
-However, the Associated Press reported Sunday that Trump had expressed renewed interest in Hardiman -- the runner-up when the president nominated Neil Gorsuch to replace the late Justice Antonin Scalia last year.
+Hardiman was the runner-up when Trump nominated Neil Gorsuch to replace the late Justice Antonin Scalia last year.
+He also has a personal connection to the president, having served with Trump's sister on the 3rd U.S. Circuit Court of Appeals in Philadelphia.

-Meanwhile, Vice President Mike Pence met with Kavanaugh, Kethledge and Barrett last week, cementing the notion that all three were finalists for the post.
-However, each possible choice must be balanced against political realities -- with Republicans holding a razor-thin majority in the Senate and Democratic leaders imploring their colleagues to stand firm against any Trump nomination.
+Each possible choice must be balanced against political realities -- with Republicans holding a razor-thin majority in the Senate and Democratic leaders imploring their colleagues to stand firm against any Trump nomination.

 Some conservatives have expressed concerns about Kavanaugh — a longtime judge and former clerk for Kennedy — questioning his commitment to social issues like abortion and noting his time serving under President George W. Bush as evidence he is a more establishment choice.
 But his supporters cite his experience and wide range of legal opinions.
 Barrett has excited social conservatives since she was questioned about her Roman Catholic faith in her nomination hearings last year, but her brief time on the bench has raised questions.

 Sources tell Fox News that Sen. Susan Collins, R-Maine, has expressed concerns about Barrett to the White House.
-The White House believes she would ultimately vote to confirm Barrett, but she does not want to be put in that box.
+The Trump administration believes she would ultimately vote to confirm Barrett, but she does not want to be boxed in.
 Trump also has to decide if he wants a nominee that will propel abortion to the forefront of the confirmation battle.
 Collins has previously said a nominee who opposes Roe v.
 Wade, the 1973 case that legalized abortion nationwide, would be "unacceptable."

 Top Republican senators said Sunday that they were confident that any of the four finalists could get confirmed by their colleagues.